Our ability to stay motivated consistently and take action determines the types of results we achieve.

 - Set smaller milestones along the way.
 Progress is very motivating.
 When we take one action that moves us one step closer to our goal, not only will we know what the next action is, we will also want to keep going.
 Small action steps often generates momentum, which will keep us motivated for longer periods of time.

 The better we can keep ourselves motivated to take action to achieve our goals, the greater the chances of us achieving our goals.
-If we find ourselves lacking in motivation and aren’t willing to do anything to address it, then we will end up slowing down our progress, feel frustrated and can eventually give up on what is important to us.
+If we find ourselves lacking in motivation and aren’t willing to do anything to address it, we will slow down our progress, feel frustrated and can eventually give up on what is important to us.

 Question: What is another valuable rule that will boost our motivation?